 If you’re planning to host holiday dinners, parties, or out-of-town relatives during Thanksgiving, Hanukkah, Christmas, Kwanzaa, or New Year’s Eve, now’s the perfect time to start deep cleaning your home!
 While it’s good to declutter your home throughout the year, you can easily get caught up before family and friends arrive for the holidays with the organization and cleaning tips below!

 Even if you have the best intentions, there’s a chance you won’t be able to clean everything in your home before holiday guests arrive.
-Create a holiday cleaning checklist that focuses on rooms where your guests will be, then declutter and organize those rooms first.
-If you have time after that, you can clean other areas of your home, but don’t be stressed if you don’t get to the master bedroom closet that no one will see.
+Create a holiday cleaning checklist that focuses on rooms where your guests will be and declutter those rooms first.
+Once you finish decluttering your priority areas, then you can move on to cleaning other rooms in your home.
+So don’t be stressed if you don’t get to the master bedroom closet that no one will see!

 Set a Holiday Cleaning Schedule

-Once you’ve established which areas of your home need the most attention, you can make a schedule to ensure everything gets taken care of on time.
-Take a lesson from holiday movie marathons and create your own “25 Days of Cleaning” schedule to accomplish a little decluttering each day!
+Once you’ve established which areas of your home need decluttering the most, you can make a schedule to ensure everything gets taken care of on time.
+Make sure you have enough time to properly clean for the holidays by taking a lesson from holiday movie marathons.
+Create your own “25 Days of Cleaning” schedule to accomplish a little decluttering every day!

 Get the Whole Family Involved

-If you have children, tidying up your home for the holidays is an excellent opportunity to have them help.
+If you have children, decluttering your home for the holidays is an excellent opportunity to have them help.
 You can even use Elf on the Shelf to get things done!
 Have the Elf leave notes asking your kids to help with the cleaning and decluttering process.
-It’s a creative way to teach responsibility and get extra hands!
+It’s a creative and festive way to teach responsibility and get extra hands!

 Use Cleaners with Seasonal Scents

 Make your whole home feel fresher by cleaning surfaces and spritzing furniture with seasonal smells.
-Peppermint, cinnamon, and pumpkin are just a few that provide a warm, inviting scent for the holidays!
+Whether you’re buying pre-made cleaners or making homemade sprays on your own, holiday-scented cleaning products are sure to prepare your house for guests.
+Peppermint, cinnamon, and pumpkin are just a few winter scents that can stick around after cleaning to provide a warm, inviting aroma for the holidays!

 Tidy Up the Entryway

 One of the best home decluttering tips you can follow is to tackle the entryway early!
-From kids backpacks to winter boots, all sorts of messes can make their way into this area.
-Find a space in your laundry room, mudroom, or hall closet where these items can be stored out of the way while guests are over.
+From backpacks to winter boots, all sorts of messes can pile up in this area, making your home feel extra cluttered.
+Find a space in your laundry room, mudroom, or hall closet where these items can be stored out of the way while guests are over to open up the front space of your home.
 Then, you’ll have plenty of room to decorate your entryway for the holidays!

 Declutter Guest Rooms

 Guest bedrooms can turn into a catch-all for junk throughout the year, which can make decluttering for the holidays seem like a daunting task.
-But now’s a great time to reduce the mess!
 Pull everything out of the rooms where your guests will be staying, sort what you want to keep and what can go, and then donate items you no longer need!
-Not sure where to donate household goods?
-Check out our donation guide!

 Organize Your Bathroom

-Get ready for the holidays by minimizing bathroom messes, especially in bathrooms on the main level of your home and those that guests will use.
-Set out fresh linens, fill soap bottles, restock toilet paper and facial tissues, and put together a stellar guest basket with everything your guests may need!
-Looking to give your bathroom a full makeover before the holidays?
-These DIY bathroom organization ideas can help!
+Get ready for the holidays by minimizing bathroom messes, especially in the bathrooms that your guests will use most.
+Set out fresh linens, fill soap bottles, restock toilet paper and facial tissues, and put together a stellar guest basket for your bathroom with everything your guests may need!
+Decluttering and organizing your bathroom can go a long way in making your home more comfortable and accommodating for guests, too!

-Obviously, you’ll want to deep clean and organize your kitchen before guests start showing up, but make sure your holiday cleaning checklist includes purging your kitchen pantry and fridge as well.
-Take stock of what ingredients you already have and toss out those that are expired to make holiday cooking easier—and it’ll help you save room for all of those delicious leftovers!
+Obviously, you’ll want to deep clean and organize your kitchen before guests start showing up, so purging your kitchen pantry and fridge should be high priorities on your holiday cleaning checklist.
+Take stock of what ingredients you already have and toss out those that are expired to make holiday cooking easier and help keep your kitchen decluttered heading into the new year.

 Tackle Kids Spaces

-Before your kids start receiving new toys, clothes, and books over the holidays, it’s a good idea to go through what they currently have and get rid of any items they no longer need.
-Start with organizing kids bedrooms, then take care of kids playrooms.
+Before your kids start receiving new toys, clothes, and books over the holidays, it’s a good idea to try and get rid of things they no longer have a use for.
+Start with organizing kids bedrooms, then declutter your kids playroom.
 Your children may be upset about losing some of their favorite items, but this is a great opportunity to teach them about how donations help those in need!

 Sort Through Seasonal Clothes

 Fall and winter are good times to part ways with unnecessary spring and summer clothing.
 While guests probably won’t see your closet, making sure all of your garments have a home will prevent jackets, purses, and other items from littering the entryway or guest rooms.
-Feeling extra inspired to give your closet a makeover?
-Try these closet storage and organization ideas!
+Declutter your closet to gain more storage space and organize your closet according to the season.

-You can get a jump start on holiday organization by recycling cards from past seasons and events.
-While there may be a few you’ll want to hold on to for sentimental or scrapbooking reasons, recycling these paper products will make space for the new influx of holiday cards and letters this year!
+Get a jump start on your holiday decluttering efforts by recycling cards from past seasons and events.
+While there may be a few holiday cards you’ll want to hold on to for sentimental or scrapbooking reasons, recycling these paper products will make space for the new influx of holiday cards and letters this year and help keep your storage spaces decluttered.

-While the holidays are ideal for breaking out your china set, it’s also an opportunity to evaluate how many sets of formal dinner plates, glasses, silverware, and napkins you really need.
-When deciding what fine china to keep, consider picking the set that can be used for other get-togethers outside of the holidays.
+While the holidays are ideal for breaking out your fine china set, it’s also an opportunity to evaluate how many sets of formal dinner plates, glasses, silverware, and napkins you really need.
+When deciding what dinnerware to keep, consider picking the set that can be used for other get-togethers outside of the holidays.
 That way, you’ll have versatile dinnerware that can work with any decorations!
+Once you’re done decluttering your kitchen cabinets, donate your dishes to a local shelter instead of throwing them in the bin.

-Show off seasonal libations in style!
-Whether you have a full bar or are working with a small bar cart, get rid of nearly empty bottles, consolidate multiples, and move top-shelf beverages to the front.
+Whether you have a full bar or are working with a small bar cart, you want to be able to show off your drink station to all of your guests.
+Start by getting rid of nearly empty bottles, consolidate multiples, and move top-shelf beverages to the front.
 An organized bar with themed cocktails will help contribute to a holiday party family and friends won’t soon forget!

 Embrace Minimalism with Decor

-It’s easy to go overboard with holiday decorating.
-But this can create more clutter!
+It’s easy to go overboard with holiday decorating, but every piece of decor you use means more decluttering after the holidays.
 Instead of crowding decorations into living spaces where you and your guests will gather, opt for holiday decor that takes up less room.
-Go minimalist by keeping decorations simple and focusing on a few main pieces.
+Go minimalist by keeping decorations simple and focusing on a few main pieces to save yourself quite a bit of clean-up time once the holidays are over.

 Organize Holiday Decorations as You Go

 It’s the time of the year to decorate with trees, lights, ornaments, tinsel, wreaths, cornucopias, and more!
-As you begin to pull out plastic tubs with holiday home decor, take some time to get rid of broken items, outdated decorations, or that little snowman that you haven’t put on display in years.
-While you’re at it, try implementing these holiday decoration storage solutions if you haven’t already!
+And the chances are most of this holiday decor has been in storage for the better part of a year or longer.
+As you begin to pull your holiday home decor, take some time to declutter and get rid of broken items, outdated decorations, or that little snowman that you haven’t put on display in years.

 Create a Gift Wrapping Station

 Gift bags, wrapping papers, bows, scissors, and tape take up more space than you think.
+And without the proper space to store these items, they can cause a real hassle when decluttering for the holidays.
 Rather than letting these gift wrapping essentials litter your living room or home office, create a workstation to keep everything together.
-Looking for inspiration?
-These 12 gift wrapping storage ideas will help you cut down on the seasonal mess!

 Declutter Your Mind Before the Holidays

 Not all decluttering tips are for your household belongings!
 The holidays can be a stressful time, especially if you’re hosting family and friends.
-Be sure to take some time for yourself before they arrive to relax, destress, care for your body, and clear out mental clutter.
+Be sure to take some time for yourself before they arrive to relax, destress, care for your body, and declutter your mind for the new year.

 Need to temporarily stash some of your clutter over the holidays?
 Extra Space Storage has convenient self storage facilities throughout the nation that can help!
 Find a storage unit near you!